bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

 > <userid>@discoverNN:~>
 ```

-NCCS also provides [these instructions](https://www.nccs.nasa.gov/nccs-users/instructional/logging-in/bastion-host) for connecting to their systems.

 At this stage, you are connected to a *login node*.
 See [Login Nodes vs. Compute Nodes](#login-nodes-vs-compute-nodes) for more information.

+NCCS also provides [these instructions](https://www.nccs.nasa.gov/nccs-users/instructional/logging-in/bastion-host) for connecting to their systems.

 -----

 ## Setting up your environment on Discover

+You are now connected to Discover.
+In this section, you will set up your environment on Discover to prepare for compiling and running LISF software.

 1. Change directories to your `$HOME` directory: